Information

 viii.
 The AGM may on the recommendation of the Management

 Committee elect a President and/or Vice President.
+Voting and Quorum

 e.
-The quorum for the AGM shall be at least 5 voting Club Members who
+The quorum for the AGM shall be at least 5 voting Club Members who are present in person.
+If this quorum shall be or shall become

 impractical, it may be varied to take place remotely by way of a